kpmg-agile/ca-pqvp/infra_docs/InfraGuide.md

 # Creating Nagios users, Authentication is http cached, the credentials are stored once you logged in.
 htpasswd -mb /usr/local/nagios/etc/htpasswd.users $USERNAME $PASSWORD

+# Authentication
-# Authentication permissions can be configured in cgi.cfg file
+-- Authentication permissions can be configrued in cgi.cfg /usr/local/nagios/etc/cgi.cfg
-/usr/local/nagios/etc/cgi.cfg

 # Configuration files of Nagios
 locate the directory you compiled the code

-usr/local/nagios/etc/ --(My desired location is under /usr/local/)
+usr/local/nagios/etc/ --(Desired location is under /usr/local/)

+# Configuration files
-# Configuration files for remote client servers
+-- config files for remote client servers

 usr/local/nagios/etc/objects/localhost.cfg

-# Configue the host name and address in localhost.cfg file
-Create a file with any name and cfg extension and provide the host name and address you wre monitoring. alias                   localhost (Server you want to monitor) address                 127.0.0.1 (IP ADDRESS of the server)
-# Define a host for the local machine
+--nfigue the host name and address in localhost.cfg file Create a file with any name and cfg extension and provide the host name and address you wre monitoring. alias                   localhost (Server you want to monitor) address                 127.0.0.1 (IP ADDRESS of the server) --fine a host for the local machine

 define host{
         use                     linux-server            ; Name of host template to use